-The University attaches great importance to student academic administration and provides students with several channels for this purpose.
+The University handles student academic administration with great importance and provides students with several channels for this purpose.

-In principle, all information relevant to students is available on the website and is sent to them via Neptun messages.
-In addition, for detailed ongoing information, the interactive student administration interface, Intézd Online, launched in November 2021, will be used, which is available to all students of the University, both on desktop computers and in the MyCorvinus mobile application.
+All information relevant to students is available on the website and is sent to their university email address in Neptun messages.
+In addition the interactive student administration interface, Do It Online is used, which is available to all students of the University, both on desktop computers and in the MyCorvinus mobile application.